 The company owns Shop LC for the USA & Shop TJC for the UK which is both 24-hour live shopping channels.
 It also owns proprietary web platforms tjc.co.uk & shoplc.com.
 It has also launched applications of its retail platforms on smartphones.

-Currently, about 67% of revenues come from TV platforms & the rest 33% of revenues come from web platforms.
-In terms of revenue breakup by geography, the USA accounts for 70% of total revenues while the UK accounts for the rest of 30% of revenues of the company.
+Currently, about 63% of revenues come from TV platforms & the rest 37% of revenues come from web platforms.
+In terms of revenue breakup by geography, the USA accounts for 68% of total revenues while the UK and Germany account for the rest of 31% and 1% of the revenues respectively.

 - The companies high dependence on exports makes it highly susceptible to risk associated with fluctuation in foreign exchange rates.

 - Gold, Silver & Diamonds are raw materials for the company.
 The raw materials used in this business are commodities in nature. therefore being exposed to price fluctuation.

 The company posted its highest ever profits for the year 2021, despite Covid concerns across the jewellery industry.
 Sales reported in 2020-2021 was 25% greater than FY-2019-2020.
 For FY22, the revenue stood at Rs.
 2,774.3 crores.

 4. Gold And Jewellery Stocks – Thangamayil Jewellery Ltd (TMJL)

 It is a jewellery retailer based in Madurai and established on 24th March 2000.
 The company has a total of 47 retail outlets.
 All the outlets are based in different districts within Tamil Nadu.

 Tamil Nadu has a 40% share of gold consumption in India.
 This is the highest among all the states in India.
 This makes the company Thangamayil a unique play in the jewellery and rural theme in India.
 The company caters to the Tier-II and Tier-III cities of Tamil Nadu,